 After Your Microdermabrasion Treatment

-Because microdermabrasion devices are exempt from FDA regulation, you can find this treatment at several Maryland medical spas, where staff might not be sufficiently educated on skin rejuvenation procedures.
+Because microdermabrasion devices are exempt from FDA regulation, you can likely find this treatment offered at several Maryland medical spas, where staff might not be sufficiently educated on skin rejuvenation procedures.
 For the best microdermabrasion treatment by the most qualified practitioners, contact the Maryland cosmetic surgery office of Dr. Will.